 What is certain is that the previous tactics eventually bring on higher levels of doubt, fear and stress to the athlete.

-Effective Actions to Manage Pre-Contest Anxiety
+Effective Techniques to Address Competition Anxiety

 - Check the conditions, situations and thoughts that cause stress.